Bordered manifolds with torus boundary and the link surgery formula: A-infinity -modules

 \begin{rem} If one of $M$ and $N$ has the property that $\delta_j^1=0$ for $j>2$, then the above Proposition may be easily proven directly since the structure maps on the two tensor products are identical. \end{rem}

-Proposition~\ref{prop:commute-extension-scalaras} is most naturally proven by considering a more general tensor product operation on bimodules, called the \emph{external tensor product}.
-The construction requires a choice of a cellular diagonal of Stasheff's associahedron $K_n$ \cite{StasheffKn}.
+As alluded to in its statement, Proposition~\ref{prop:commute-extension-scalars} is most naturally proven by considering a more general tensor product operation on bimodules, called the \emph{external tensor product}.
+The construction requires a choice of a cellular diagonal of Stasheff's associahedron \cite{StasheffKn}.
 We recall some background about diagonals presently.
-Our exposition will follow the notation of Lipshitz, Ozsv\'{a}th and Thurston \cite{LOTDiagonals}, though we refer the reader to earlier work of Saneblidze-Umble \cite{SaneblidzeUmble} on diagonals of the associahedron.
+Our exposition will follow the work of Lipshitz, Ozsv\'{a}th and Thurston \cite{LOTDiagonals}, though we refer the reader to earlier work of Saneblidze-Umble \cite{SaneblidzeUmble} on diagonals of the associahedron.
 See also \cite{MarklShnider} and \cite{Loday}.

-We recall that the associahedron $K_n$ has a cell decomposition such that the cells are in bijection with planar trees which have $n+1$ valence 1 vertices, which are partitioned into $n$ input vertices and $1$ output vertex.
-The dimension of a cell $[T]$ corresponds to $\deg(T)$, defined above.
-We write $C_*^{\cell}(K_n)$ for the corresponding chain complex.
-The differential corresponds to summing all ways of splitting an interior vertex into two vertices connected by an edge.
+We recall that the $(n-2)$-dimensional associahedron, denoted $K_n$, has a cell decomposition which admits a simple combinatorial description, as follows.
+We consider a chain complex $C_*^{\cell}(K_n)$ over $\bF$ whose generators are identified with planar trees $T$, which have have $n+1$ valence 1 vertices, which are partitioned into $n$ ``input'' vertices and one ``output'' vertex.
+Furthermore, trees $T$ are assumed to have no vertices of valence 2.
+The dimension of a generator $[T]$ is given by

+where $V_{\Int}(T)$ denotes the interior vertices of $T$.
+The differential on $C_*^{\cell}(K_n)$ is defined by setting $\d(T)$ to be the sum of all trees obtained by splitting an interior vertex into two interior vertices by adding a single edge.